 Ever since the court kicked off this century by appointing a president against the will of the electorate, it’s shown no particular shyness about ruling with an iron fist (or gavel, as it were).
 The order of the day is no longer “restraint,” much less “deference” to democratic will.
 Corey Robin has pointed out that for all the talk of the Trump era’s populism and demagoguery, the right’s approach to power is as American as apple pie—as American as the constitution, at its worst.
 It’s rather telling that the right’s loci of power are in the constitution’s least democratic, most elitist features: the Senate, the Electoral College, and now the judiciary.
 To point this out is to invite the weaselly, nonsensical refrain that “America is a republic, not a democracy.”
 Well, that may be so, but it’s also true that no res publica worth its name would let 9 unelected, life-appointed, mostly Catholic, elite-educated, wealthy lawyers so routinely trounce the public will, let alone the public good.

 Some liberal and left-wing critics are entertaining the possibility of “packing the court,” as Roosevelt threatened to do the last time the court was so intransigent, activist and thoroughly reactionary.
 That’s a start, but so long as we’re indulging fantasies we might as well look deeper.
 We’d be remiss not to consider that vesting power in judicial brahmins, with partisan means and ends, had been the problem to begin with.
 The question here is whether our judicial institution is in a crisis, or was a crisis waiting to occur.
-In either case, the right’s judicial hijacking has set us on a dangerous trajectory.
+The right’s judicial hijacking has shown us the trajectory of that crisis.
 “At every stop,” wrote Justice Kagan, in a dissent that sounded how conservatives used to sound, “are black-robed rulers overriding citizens’ choices.”
 Here lies the road to permanent minority rule.